Go To Basket

 The Means of Escape subsection has further subcategories including

-• Travel distances - includes subsections relating to:
+• Travel distances - includes subsections relating to: (see note for Travel Distances below)

-Small premises | Other buildings | Plant room or roof-top plant | Place of special fire hazard
+Small premises | Other buildings | Plant room or Roof-Top plant | Place of special fire hazard

 • Exit widths to the storey exit